-Seattle Housing Authority awarded 123 project-based Housing Choice Vouchers in 2014, as well as 10 project-based Veterans Affairs Supportive Housing vouchers.
-These new project-based vouchers supported a variety of unique permanent supportive housing programs serving individuals and families in Seattle.
+In 2015 Seattle Housing Authority awarded 133 MTW project-based Housing Choice Vouchers, which were all replacement housing units for Yesler Terrace redevelopment.
+An additional 10 VASH vouchers were project-based.
 For more information about the programs supported with new project-based vouchers, please see Appendix B.